cviebrock/eloquent-sluggable/README.md

     http://example.com/post/my-dinner-with-andre-francois

-A URL like that will make users happier (readable, easier to type, etc.).
+A URL like that will make users happier (it's readable, easier to type, etc.).

 For more information, you might want to read [this](http://en.wikipedia.org/wiki/Slug_(web_publishing)#Slug) description on Wikipedia.